…and does he really need to?

 Interacting with other members of his own species can only be good for your dogs mental health.
 It will help boost his self-esteem, and it reminds him who he is and allows him to behave like a proper dog for a bit.
 This is particularly important these days, when dogs are often being treated less and less like dogs – we are all guilty of it sometimes!

 Spending quality time with other dogs also helps him to learn to cooperate with others.
-This will help him become more trusting towards dogs, which will also help diminish any territorial behaviour he may exhibit towards them.
+This will encourage him become more trusting towards dogs, which will also help diminish any territorial behaviour he may exhibit towards them.
 He will also feel more protected amongst his own kind, which can be of huge benefit to a dog that has general anxiety problems.

 Honing his communication and fighting skills, in a safe environment, will give him a massive confidence boost too.
 He will feel safe that he can handle any situation that comes his way.
 You may think that this will encourage aggressive behaviour, but in fact, it does the exact opposite.